Analysis | The sweeping hypocrisy of Trump’s shrugging claim that ‘virtually nobody’ young dies from coronavirus

 The attack was a tragedy and an avoidable one.
 Eight people died.

 We can outline any number of examples.
-When a husband and wife murdered 16 in San Bernardino, Calif. in December 2015, Trump demanded that the United States ban any Muslim from entering the country.
+When a husband and wife murdered 16 in San Bernardino, Calif., in December 2015, Trump demanded that the United States ban any Muslim from entering the country.
 When he was elected president, he tried to make that policy into law.

-Since 2001, the coronavirus has killed more people under the age of 45 than have been killed in terrorist attacks — including the attacks of Sept.
+Since 2001, the coronavirus has killed more people younger than 45 than have been killed in terrorist attacks — including the attacks of Sept.
 11, 2001.

 There’s obviously a difference between deaths from disease over a multi-month period and deaths in bursts of violence.
 But it’s also the case that Trump has, in the past, casually pledged to prevent deadly childhood illnesses.